Robert Pillow Obituary (2020) - The Daily Herald

 Robert was blessed to have an abundance of nieces, nephews, cousins and additional family and friends that loved and supported him throughout his life.

-Walk-through viewing will be Friday, November 27, 2020, at VK Ryan & Son Funeral Home, from 1pm to 6pm; family will be present from 4pm – 6pm.
-Graveside services will be Saturday, @ 12:00pm at Pinecrest Memorial Gardens
+Walk-through viewing was on Friday, November 27, 2020, at VK Ryan & Son Funeral Home, from 1pm to 6pm; family will be present from 4pm – 6pm.
+Graveside services were on Saturday, @ 12:00pm at Pinecrest Memorial Gardens

 VK Ryan & Sons is assisting the family with arrangements.